frankzhewang/merchandise-test/README.md

 ## Generate Figures

 All the figures are generated in Matlab.
 To generate figures, first [clone this repo](#clone) to your personal computer.
 Next, make sure that you have the required data ready for each figure that you want to plot.
-The easiest way to assure this is to [switch](#switch) to the `testing` version which contains result data from a testing run of all the numerical analysis.
+The easiest way to assure this is to [switch](#switch) to the `testing` version which contains results from a testing run of all the numerical analysis.

 ### Figure 1